Buteo buteo - Buse variable

 Their nest is built in a broad-leaved tree or in a conifer at a height of 6 to 30 meters.
-They build it with dry wood branches, roots and twigs.
-Inside is lined with green leaves taken from trees around.

 The female lays 3 to 4 eggs at a regular interval of 2 or 3 days.
 The male replaces the female if she leaves nest occasionally.
 He brings preys and feeds her during incubation.
 He watches the site by flying permanently over the zone while hunting.

 Incubation lasts about 35 days up to hatching of the last chick.
 Juveniles are covered with a brownish grey down, with a dark spot around the eyes, and white underparts.
 Some feathers come out after 12 days.